Search

 • Adults: THD is offering the Abrysvo vaccine approved for adults age 60 and up.
 It is also recommended for pregnant people 32 through 36 weeks of pregnancy.

-• Infants: THD is offering the Nirsevimab (Beyfortus) vaccine approved for for infants younger than 8 months and for some children age 8 through 19 months, but only to children eligible to receive vaccines through the Vaccines for Children (VFC) program*.
-A limited supply of vaccine is available for clients who private pay or have private insurance.
+• Infants: THD is offering the Nirsevimab (Beyfortus) vaccine approved for infants younger than 8 months and for some children age 8 through 19 months.
+THD has vaccine for children who qualify for the Vaccines For Children program* and those with other private insurance or those who want to self-pay.
+It is advised to verify coverage with the insurance company before receiving the vaccine.
 Due to the limited supply, please call the clinic before your appointment to confirm the availability of the vaccine.
 Infants must be accompanied by their parent or guardian to receive immunizations.

 • THD is also offering the updated flu and COVID-19 vaccines that can be done in the same visit.